isw-kudos/huddo-docs/docs/boards/msgraph/overview.md

 ![Teams Tabs](/assets/msgraph/teams_tabs.png)

-Share boards with your Team
+See all of the boards your team is working on.

 ![Teams Board Tabs](/assets/msgraph/teams_tab-board.png)